-The Newcomer Sport Program36 in Victoria, BC helped get newcomer children and youth into existing quality sport programs.
-A key component of the program was training local sport and recreation leaders on cultural diversity to enhance their understanding and help them be more welcoming of newcomers in their programs.
+The Newcomer Sport Program35 in Victoria, BC helped get New to Canada children and youth participants into existing quality sport programs.
+A key component of the program was training local sport and recreation leaders on cultural diversity to enhance their understanding and help them be more welcoming of New to Canada Participants in their programs.
 Workshops were hosted by the Inter-Cultural Association of Greater Victoria.

-The International Women of Saskatoon is an organization that provides support, programs, and services that respond to the needs of newcomer women and their families in Saskatchewan.
-They offer Summer Youth Programs37 that include sports, games, and recreation activities along with the opportunity for youth to develop skills, leadership, and empowerment to be positive role models in the community.
+The International Women of Saskatoon is an organization that provides support, programs, and services that respond to the needs of New to Canada women and their families in Saskatchewan.
+They offer NextGen Girls Summer Program36 that include sports, games, and recreation activities along with the opportunity for youth to develop skills, leadership, and empowerment to be positive role models in the community.

-The Canadian Association for the Advancement of Women and Sport and Physical Activity (CAAWS) delivered a national Newcomer Girls and Young Women On the Move project 38 from 2011 - 2014.
-The project was designed to increase opportunities for newcomer girls and young women (ages 9 - 18) to participate and lead in sport and physical activity.
+Canadian Women & Sport delivered a national Newcomer Girls and Young Women On the Move project from 2011 - 2014.
+The project was designed to increase opportunities for New to Canada girls and young women (ages 9 - 18) to participate and lead in sport and physical activity.